-Are you planning a trip around Australia by caravan?
-Travelling around Australia on your own wheels and sleeping where you want to (within limits!) can be extremely rewarding, but it's not for everyone.
+Are you planning a once in a lifetime trip around Australia in your caravan?
+Travelling around Australia in a mobile home and sleeping where you want to (within limits!) can be extremely rewarding, but it's not for everyone.

-Here are some of the important points to consider that could help you decide whether the caravan life is for you.
+Here are some of the important points to consider to help you decide whether the caravan life is for you.

 Advantages of a caravan holiday